LinguaPhylo/linguaPhylo.github.io/developer/dependencies.md

 which will map to a unique corresponding version of a software from all releases.
 It also can be used as a keyword to search in the Maven central repo, for example, the group [io.github.linguaphylo](https://search.maven.org/search?q=g:io.github.linguaphylo).

+We use the default model ["require"](https://docs.gradle.org/current/userguide/rich_versions.html#sec:strict-version) declaring versions, such as `io.github.linguaphylo:lphy:{{ lphy_version }}`.
-Here the "phylonco-lphy" extension [requires](https://docs.gradle.org/current/userguide/rich_versions.html#sec:strict-version) the version {{ lphy_version }}.
-This implies that the selected version cannot be lower than it by default but could be higher through conflict resolution, when there are multiple versions in the local dependency repository.
+This implies that the selected version of lphy cannot be lower than {{ lphy_version }}
+but could be higher through conflict resolution, when there are multiple versions in the local dependency repository.
-We do not recommend to use version range, unless you fully understand the development history and future plan of that project.

-__Tips:__ When the exact version is required, the "[strict version](https://docs.gradle.org/current/userguide/single_versions.html#simple_version_declaration_semantics)" declaration can be used.
+When the exact version is required, the ["strictly"](https://docs.gradle.org/current/userguide/single_versions.html#simple_version_declaration_semantics) declaring versions can be used.
-For example, if you require lphy 1.2.0 exactly, you can use "io.github.linguaphylo:lphy:1.2.0!!".
+For example, if only lphy 1.2.0 is required, you can use `io.github.linguaphylo:lphy:1.2.0!!`.

 The second dependency is lphy-studio module, because we want to run the studio from this project.
 But it certainly should not be required by the code, which has no GUI extension.